robocomp/robocomp-robolab/components/activityRecognition/README.md

     etc/config

-Make sure that number of the port of PoseEstimation.Endpoints is the same as the corresponding number of the client component using the poseEstimation component.
+Make sure that number of the port of activityRecognition.Endpoints is the same as the corresponding number of the client component using the activityRecognition component.